Seven Ways to Avoid Dull Coats

 7. Lock in that shine.

-Finally, when you're all done, and your horse's coat looks great and shines in the sun, lock in the good looks with a grooming spray.
-Laser Sheen Dazzling Shine & Detangler can help add that extra finishing shine to your horse's coat while helping to repel dust (very handy!).
-It pulls double duty as a mane and tail detangler, which is awesome for those last-minute grooming sessions just before going into the show ring.
-Try to avoid spraying directly on the saddle/girth area because the spray can be a bit slick to the touch, and you don't want your tack slipping.
+After all the hard work you've put in year-round to bring out the best in your horse's coat, lock in the good looks with a grooming spray.
+Laser Sheen ® Dazzling Shine & Detangler can help add that extra finishing shine to your horse's coat while helping to repel dust (very handy!).
+It pulls double duty as a mane and tail detangler, which is perfect for those last-minute grooming touch-ups just before going into the show ring.
+The little extra umph of shine goes a long way towards a winning look!

 Your Horse's Coat Can Shine All Year Long